code-charity/SATUS/.github/README.md

 - Productive for 600 000+ active users <br>  in a [Youtube Improver](https://github.com/code-charity/youtube) & several Extensions.
 - Please try it & review it!
 - Shared Repo yet for [minimalism](https://stackoverflow.com/questions/4611512/is-there-a-way-to-make-git-pull-automatically-update-submodules)
-- We lost the original author after X years.
+- We lost the original author after several years.
 - Used by: [Several extensions ](https://github.com/code-charity/youtube#-our-extensions )
      - All of these were written by the same author & meant to be source for growing Satus / repurposing part of their code.